Utahraptor940/calculator_project/README.md

 To install the dependencies for the tests run the command below

     make setup
-To execure tests run another command
+To execute tests run another command

     make test